-Catherine Deslauriers is a lawyer in the employment and labour law group in the Montréal office of Langlois lawyers, with special interest in construction, occupational health and safety (prevention, financing and/or compensation of employment injuries) and the management of cases involving medical concepts, especially cases involving disability or absenteeism.
+Catherine Deslauriers is a lawyer in the labour and employment law group in the Montréal office of Langlois lawyers, with special interest in construction, occupational health and safety (prevention, financing and/or compensation of employment injuries) and the management of cases involving medical concepts, especially cases involving disability or absenteeism.
 Catherine also has a strong experience in penal law.

 Catherine is often called upon to intervene in investigations being conducted by different public bodies, such as the CNESST, the CCQ and autonomous auditing units like UPAC-CCQ and in investigation conducted by different parity committee.
 In particular, she has assisted employers in carrying out investigations following certain serious or fatal workplace accidents.
 She has also intervened on matters of subjection of construction projects to the R-20 Act.
 She has been involved in the implementation of work procedures in companies to ensure compliance with occupational health and safety legislation, as well as with auditing and improving internal mechanisms to control risks and dangers present in the workplace environment.